 Positive Psychology is also known for its emphasis on “Learned Optimism”.
 This originated out of Seligman’s work on learned helplessness and builds on prior research in psychology on people’s dispositions, outlooks, and attitudes, as well as cognitive approaches to reframing negative experiences.

 Learned optimism is one of the ways in which we can build resilience to mental health challenges and learn to live a happier and more fulfilling life.
 It is also one of the subjects we teach in parallel with insights to mental health and wellbeing.

+The answer is, it really depends on your professional and/or personal goals, and we recommend reaching out to us for an initial exchange by email or phone.
 In this exchange, we can discuss if one of our courses is a good fit for you.
 You’ll also be able to ask questions relevant to your personal situation and professional or academic goals and needs.